-The first line of responsibility for overseeing the use of restraints and ensuring safeguards are in place is the member's case manager or community based case manager.
-The use of restraints must be assessed as needed and identified in the member's service plan.
+The first line of responsibility for overseeing the use of restraints and ensuring safeguards are in place is the member's case manager, or community based case manager.
+The use of restraints must be assessed as needed and identified in the individual member's service plan.
 The use of restraints would also require the development and implementation of a behavior plan and the plan would be included in the member's service plan.
-The case manager or community based case manager is responsible for monitoring the service plan to assure that supports and services in the service plan are being implemented as identified in the service plan.
+The case manager, or community-based case manager is responsible for monitoring the service plan to assure that supports and services in the service plan are being implemented as identified in the service plan.
 Any issues with the use of restraints would be addressed with the provider of service and corrected as needed.

-The State also contracts with the HCBS Quality Oversight Unit to oversee the appropriateness, provider policies and procedures, and service plan components associated with restraints.
-The Quality Oversight Unit conducts periodic reviews of 100% of enrolled waiver service providers to ensure that policies and procedures are consistent with State and Federal rules, regulations, and best practices.
-Further, the Quality Oversight Unit examines member files, and conducts targeted reviews based on complaints, to ascertain whether restraints are appropriately incorporated into the service plan, such that restraints are only implemented as designated in the plan (who, what, when, where, why, and how).
-If the Quality Oversight Unit discovers that the provider is less than compliant, the provider is required to complete a corrective action plan (CAP) and implement the CAP to 100% compliance.
-If it is found that the circumstances are more serious, recommendations may be made to Iowa Medicaid Program Integrity Unit for possible provider sanctions (suspension, probation, termination, etc.).
+The State also contracts with the HCBS Quality Assurance and Technical Assistance Unit to oversee the appropriateness, provider policies and procedures, and service plan components associated with restraints.
+The Unit conducts periodic reviews of 100% of enrolled waiver service providers to ensure that policies and procedures are consistent with State and federal rule, regulations, and best practices.
+Further, the Unit examines member files, and conducts targeted reviews based on complaints, to ascertain whether restraints are appropriately incorporated into the service plan, such that restraints are only implemented as designated in the plan (who, what, when, where, why, and how).
+If the Unit discovers that the provider is less than compliant, the provider is required to complete a corrective action plan (CAP) and implement the CAP to 100% compliance.
+If it is found that the circumstances are more serious, recommendations are made to PS and possible sanctions (suspension, probation, termination, etc.) may apply.

 All waiver service providers are required to submit major incident reports.
 Categories within the incident report include inappropriate use of restraints.
-These reports are entered into IMPA, trigger milestones in IoWANS for fee-for-service participants that alert case managers and prompt the HCBS Incident Reporting Specialist to conduct a review of the incident.
-If it is found that the incident demands further investigation, the issue is passed to the Quality Oversight Unit for a targeted review.
-If the Quality Oversight Unit discovers that the provider is less than compliant in areas surrounding the use of restraints, the provider is required to complete a corrective action plan (CAP) and implement the CAP to 100% compliance.
-If it is found that the circumstances are more serious, recommendations may be made to Iowa Medicaid Program Integrity Unit for possible provider sanctions (suspension, probation, termination, etc.).
+For fee-for-service members these reports are entered into IMPA, triggering milestones in IoWANS that alert case managers and prompting the HCBS Incident Reporting Specialist to conduct a review of the incident.
+If it is found that the incident demands further investigation, the issue is passed to the Unit for a targeted review.
+If the Unit discovers that the provider is less than compliant in areas surrounding the use of restraints, the provider is required to complete a corrective action plan (CAP) and implement the CAP to 100% compliance.
+If it is found that the circumstances are more serious, recommendations are made to PS and possible sanctions (suspension, probation, termination, etc.) may apply.

 The HCBS Quality Oversight Unit is also responsible for conducting the HCBS CAHPS survey with waiver participants.
 The HCBS Quality Oversight Unit conduct interviews either face-to-face or via telephone, to the discretion of the member.
 All waiver members have the right to decline interview.
 The results of these interviews are presented to the state on a quarterly basis.
 The HCBS Specialists conducting CAHPS interviews conduct individual remediation to flagged questions.
 In the instance that a flagged question/response occurs, the Specialist first seeks further clarification from the member and provides education when necessary.
 Following the interview, the case manager is notified and information regarding remediation is required within 30 days.
 This data is stored in a database and reported to the state on a quarterly and annual basis.
 MCO are responsible for research and follow up to flagged responses.
-General methods for problem correction at a systemic level include informational letters, provider trainings, collaboration with stakeholders and changes to provider policy
+General methods for problem correction at a systemic level include informational letters, provider trainings, collaboration with stakeholders and changes to provider policy.